Philip Watts (naval architect): Career

 Watts became a constructor to the Admiralty from 1870 to 1885, and reached the rank of chief constructor.
 From 1885 to 1901 he was director of the war shipping department of Armstrong Whitworth at Elswick (subsequently returning as a director of the company in 1912); but in 1902 he was appointed Director of Naval Construction at the Admiralty.
 He held this post until 1912, when he was succeeded by Eustace Tennyson d'Eyncourt and became adviser to the Admiralty on naval construction.
 In this capacity he played an important part when World War I came.

 Being the designer of the first dreadnought battleship, it was now up to him to see the use that was made of the fleet which he had brought into being in previous years.
 In 1912, he was appointed to the Royal Commission on Fuel and Engines.

 Watts was a keen volunteer, and a commanding officer of the 1st Northumberland Artillery Volunteers.

 In June 1900 he was elected a Fellow of the Royal Society and was vice-president in 1915–1916.
-He was created KCB in 1905.
+He received the honorary degree of Doctor of Laws from the University of Glasgow in early 1903, and was created KCB in 1905.